alaffin12/stackedit/Caught by Stradh.md

 >
 > "REJOICE!
 For all… will… be… well!"
 >
-> With that final word, the Baron plunges his torch into
+> With that final word, the Baron plunges his torch into the wicker prison of Stella Wachter and begins moving up the line - determined to ensure that the Lady Fiona Wachter will see all her family die before she herself is allowed to perish.